 Lake Livingston, one of the largest lakes in the State of Texas, was completed in 1973 and is located 15 miles west of Livingston on U.S. Highway 190.
 Lake Livingston, which covers approximately 90,000 surface acres, is an important tourist attraction and an economic asset to the City.
-A wide range of public and commercial recreation facilities, including full-service marinas, camping and motel accommodations are located along the shoreline.
+A wide range of public and commercial recreation facilities, including full-service marinas, camping and various accommodations are located along the shoreline.

 Tourism / Trade Days

 In an effort to increase tourism in the area, the City constructed facilities, staffs and operates a Trade Days event at Pedigo Park where vendors sell a variety of crafts, antiques, and collectible items.
 This event, which began in May, 1999, has been successful in attracting new visitors to the area.
 Local motels and restaurants report increases in their business on Trade Days weekends.
 Additionally, several new antique malls and specialty shops have opened in the downtown business district in connection with the Trade Days event and there has been a renewed interest in the remodeling and renovation of buildings in the downtown business district.